ibexa/documentation-developer/docs/extending/menus/add_menu_item.md

 This template uses the [reusable table template](../reusable_back_office_templates.md#tables) to render a table that fits the style of the Back Office.

-You configure the columns of the table in the `head_cols` variable and the regular table rows in `body_rows`.
+You can configure the columns of the table in the `head_cols` variable and the regular table rows in `body_rows`.
 In this case, `body_rows` contains information about the Content item provided by the controller, and an edit button.